davidcalikes/Late-Gigs/docs/README.md

     <img src="./readme_images/feat_check_lists.png"><br>_Checking Venues List._

-    * This feature loops through each entry on the list and returns this first match it finds.
+    * This feature loops through each entry on the list and returns the first match it finds.

     * In the interest of fairness, The Check Lists Feature allows Late Gigs to operate on a first-come first-served basis by starting the loop from the beginning of each waiting list.

     * If no match is found a 'no matched' message is displayed to the user.
 The last function of this feature is to execute the 'Double Booking Check' feature.

-    * If a match is made the last function of this feature is to execute the Make Gig feature
+    * If a match is made the last function of this feature is to execute the 'Create Gig' feature

     <br>